Uttar Pradesh: Demographics

-Government and administration
+Governance and administration

 The state is governed by a parliamentary system of representative democracy.
 Uttar Pradesh is one of the seven states in India, where the state legislature is bicameral, comprising two houses: the Vidhan Sabha (Legislative Assembly) and the Vidhan Parishad (Legislative Council).
 The Legislative Assembly consists of 404 members who are elected for five-year terms.
 The Legislative Council is a permanent body of 100 members with one-third (33 members) retiring every two years.
 The state sends the largest number of legislators to the national Parliament.
 The state contributes 80 seats to Lok Sabha, the lower house of the Indian Parliament, and 31 seats to Rajya Sabha, the upper house.

 The Government of Uttar Pradesh is a democratically elected body in India with the governor as its constitutional head and is appointed by the president of India for a five-year term.
-The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the chief minister by the governor, and the council of ministers are appointed by the governor on the advice of the chief minister.
+The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the chief minister by the governor, and the council of ministers is appointed by the governor on the advice of the chief minister.
 The governor remains a ceremonial head of the state, while the chief minister and his council are responsible for day-to-day government functions.
-The council of ministers consists of Cabinet Ministers and Ministers of State (MoS).
+The Council of Ministers consists of Cabinet Ministers and Ministers of State (MoS).
 The Secretariat headed by the Chief Secretary assists the council of ministers.
 The Chief Secretary is also the administrative head of the government.
-Each government department is headed by a minister, who is assisted by an Additional Chief Secretary or a Principal Secretary, who is usually an officer of Indian Administrative Service (IAS), the Additional Chief Secretary/Principal Secretary serve as the administrative head of the department they are assigned to.
+Each government department is headed by a minister, who is assisted by an Additional Chief Secretary or a Principal Secretary, who is usually an officer of Indian Administrative Service (IAS), the Additional Chief Secretary/Principal Secretary serves as the administrative head of the department they are assigned to.
 Each department also has officers of the rank of Secretary, Special Secretary, Joint Secretary etc. assisting the Minister and the Additional Chief Secretary/Principal Secretary.

-For the purpose of administration, the state is divided into 18 divisions and 75 districts.
-Divisional Commissioner, an IAS officer is the head of administration on the divisional level.
-The administration in each district is headed by a District Magistrate, who is also an IAS officer, and is assisted by a number of officers belonging to state services.